smabot0508/Trading-Internship-Journal/Daily Notes/Day10.md

 ---

-# Questions I Had and Answers I Got
+# Questions I Had and Answers I Got# Questions I Had and Answers I Got

 ## Q1.
-What is the difference between a Break of Structure (BOS) and a Change of Character (CHoCH)?
+Why is Market Structure important in trading?

-A Break of Structure (BOS) confirms the continuation of an existing trend by breaking a significant swing high or swing low.
-A Change of Character (CHoCH) suggests that market control may be shifting and often serves as an early indication of a potential trend reversal.
+Market Structure is important because it helps traders understand the current direction of the market.
+By identifying Higher Highs (HH), Higher Lows (HL), Lower Highs (LH), and Lower Lows (LL), traders can determine whether a stock is in an uptrend, downtrend, or consolidation phase.
+Understanding market structure helps traders avoid trading against the trend and provides a foundation for more advanced concepts such as Smart Money Concepts (SMC).

 ## Q2.
-Why is Market Structure important in Smart Money Concepts?
+What is the relationship between Liquidity and Smart Money Concepts (SMC)?

-Market Structure is important because it provides the foundation for all Smart Money Concepts.
-By identifying Higher Highs, Higher Lows, Lower Highs, and Lower Lows, traders can determine the current trend direction and better understand future market behavior.
+Liquidity is one of the core components of Smart Money Concepts because it represents areas where large numbers of pending orders and stop-losses exist.
+SMC focuses on understanding how price interacts with these liquidity zones and how market participants react around important levels.
+Before learning advanced SMC concepts such as Fair Value Gaps (FVGs) and Order Blocks, it is essential to understand how liquidity influences market movement and price behavior.

 ## Q3.
-How does the Richard's Screener help traders find stocks before they explode?
+How does the DeepVue Richard's Screener help traders find potential market leaders?

-The Richard's Screener uses strict filters such as liquidity, relative strength, and minimum price requirements to identify strong market leaders.
-These filters help traders focus on stocks that are attracting institutional participation and demonstrating strong momentum before major price movements occur.
+The DeepVue Richard's Screener, also known as the Liquid Leaders Screener, helps traders identify strong stocks before major price moves occur.
+It uses strict filters such as high liquidity, strong relative strength, and minimum price requirements to narrow thousands of stocks into a focused list of high-quality candidates.
+This allows traders to quickly identify stocks attracting institutional participation and concentrate on potential breakout opportunities, pullbacks to key moving averages, and emerging market leaders.

 ---